SherineAwad/multiomicsGRN/README.md

 > # A walk through Scenic+ workflow: Gene Regulatory Network (GRN) Inference

+#### ⚠️ Disclaimer: Connecting the pieces of the pipeline with dummy results

 ### 🧠 Gene Regulatory Network (GRN) and Regulons

 A **Gene Regulatory Network (GRN)** represents the regulatory relationships between **transcription factors (TFs)** and their **target genes**, describing how TFs can potentially control gene activity